deroneriksson/stf4j/README.md

 ```

 STF4J implicitly performs type coercion where possible.
-In the example below, two multidimensional Int arrays
+In the example below, two multidimensional `Int` arrays
 are input into the `add_float32` model.
-Since the inputs need to be FLOAT Tensors, STF4J converts the
+Since the inputs need to be `FLOAT` `Tensors`, STF4J converts the
-multidimensional Int arrays to FLOAT Tensors.
+multidimensional `Int` arrays to `FLOAT` `Tensors`.

 ```
 val input1 = Array(Array(Array(1, 2), Array(3, 4)), Array(Array(5, 6), Array(7, 8)))